 The award granted to Dr. Vishal Sikka on June 22, 2015 was modified by the Nomination and remuneration committee on April 14, 2016.
 There is no modification or change in the total number of RSUs granted or the vesting period (which is four years).
 The modifications relate to the criteria of vesting for each of the years.
 Based on the modification, the first tranche of the RSUs will vest subject to achievement of certain key performance indicators for the year ended March 31, 2016.
 Subsequent vesting of RSU's for each of the remaining years would be subject to continued employment.

-The activity in the 2015 Plan (formerly 2011 RSU Plan) for equity-settled share based payment transactions during the three months and nine months ended December 31, 2016 is set out below:
+The activity in the 2015 Plan (formerly 2011 RSU Plan) for equity-settled share based payment transaction during the year ended March 31, 2017 is set out below: